pradhapanr/pradhapanr/README.md

 # About me!

 Hi there!
 My name is <strong>Pradhapan Rajendran</strong>, but everyone calls me Prad.
-I'm currently heading into my third year of Honours Computer Science at the University of Guelph, and I am also enrolled in the Co-op program.
+I'm currently in my third year of Honours Computer Science at the University of Guelph, and I am also enrolled in the Co-op program.

 ## My Skills